 Coordinated Care Corporation is a health maintenance organization (HMO) providing healthcare coverage for Members.
-In this Contract, "you", "your", "yours" or "member" will refer to the subscriber and/or any Dependents named on the Schedule of Benefits, and "we," "our," "us" or "Coordinated Care" will refer to Coordinated Care Corporation.
+In this Contract, the terms "you", "your" or "yours" refer to the Member or any dependents named on the Schedule of Benefits.
+The terms "we," "our" or "us" refer to Coordinated Care Corporation or Ambetter from Coordinated Care.